-Laiza Fuhrmann (Afro-Brazilian, b, 1998) is a fine artist from Massachusetts.
+Laiza Fuhrmann (Afro-Brazilian and German. b, 1998) is a fine artist from Massachusetts.
 She graduated summa cum laude with a BFA in fine arts.

-Laiza Fuhrmann's exhibition portfolio includes Bazar Odditorium's Ecofeminism show (2020) in Chattanooga, TN, Los Angeles LGBT Center’s Advocate & Gochis Galleries and Level Ground co.'s SKEW show (2020) in Los Angeles, CA, Wavelength space's Touch (2021) in Chattanooga, TN, And more. she also Has been featured in SKEW ISSUE 02; BLACK DREAMS, FUTURES, AND MUTUAL SUPPORT by Level Ground co., as well as articles in the Chattanooga Times Free Press, Southern Accent, and the Chattanooga Trend.
-Laiza fuhrmann had not one but two solo exhibitions in April 2021 -- Imagem De Deus at the John C Williams gallery (2021) and My Body Is at the Stoveworks Gallery in Chattanooga, TN.
+Laiza Fuhrmann's exhibition portfolio includes three solo exhibitions in Chicago, IL, Chattanooga, TN, and Collegedale, TN all having taken place in 2021.
+She has also been featured in multiple group exhibition shows such as Bazaar Odditorium's Ecofeminism show (2020) in Chattanooga, TN, Los Angeles LGBT Center’s Advocate & Gochis Galleries and Level Ground co.'s SKEW show (2020) in Los Angeles, CA, Wavelength space's Touch show and Femme Vitale show (2021) in Chattanooga, TN, And more.
+She also has been featured on Episode 11 of the Chatt Art podcast by Jennifer Kring, and in publication, SKEW ISSUE 02; BLACK DREAMS, FUTURES, AND MUTUAL SUPPORT by Level Ground co..
+Laiza has also been featured in articles in the Chattanooga Times Free Press, Southern Accent, the Chattanooga Trend and more.
+Currently, Laiza is working on setting up her home pottery and painting studios in Fitchburg, Massachusetts where she will be able to work on new pieces and eventually teach others.